berserktv/vscode-yocto-helper/README.md

 So in my view, the result is "Network Boots" - I hadn't used NFS before and didn't realize how powerful it is.
 Just one recommendation: don't expose Docker in host mode to the internet, it's not secure.

-This article is also written for Margarita, as an example of leveraging bash capabilities for practical solutions.
+This article is also written for **Margarita**, as an example of leveraging bash capabilities for practical solutions.
 When you have just a few Makefiles, zero C/C++ files, only pure bash in Docker, yet want to create something valuable.

 ## Postscript: